 Through consultation and or fabrication it is always a privilege for Prisms Glass – Beverly Bryon to collaborate with other artists on their projects; assisting to transform their ideas and designs into the magical medium of glass.
 These opportunities often present new challenges and refreshingly new ways of working.

-As well as consulting on the project, I also soldered the panel together using the Tiffany Copper-foil technique to accommodate the intricate shapes.
+600 complexly-shaped pieces of glass were cut with a water jet and used in this piece.
+As well as consulting on the project, I soldered the panel together using the Tiffany copper-foil technique to accommodate the intricate shapes.

-Back lit on the wall of the Radiology Reception, it looks truly stunning.
+Backlit on the wall of the Radiology reception area, it has been much-admired.

 Proposal for St. John’s Church, Bury St. Edmonds, Suffolk – ‘Stations of the Cross’

 I worked with artist Mark Cazalet on ‘Stations of the Cross’; two fused glass ‘roundels’ based on one of his paintings for St. John’s Church, Bury St. Edmonds, Suffolk.
 The left-hand side roundel is Mark’s and the right-hand side roundel is my interpretation.
 Although we did not win the commission, it was an interesting experiment to have two artists working on the same image.

 I worked with artist Mark Cazelet to create three stained glass windows – ‘Flight’ 2014 for Fraser’s Chapel, Manchester Cathedral (150cm x 200cm).